Embeddings of decomposition spaces: Introduction

 The structure of this introduction is as follows: First, we illustrate the relevance of a general framework for embeddings between decomposition spaces by discussing related work.
 As we will see, the existing literature shows that there is quite some interest in embeddings between different special classes of decomposition spaces.
 All of these results can be obtained with ease using the framework presented in this paper.
 Furthermore, recent work in the theory of (wavelet type) coorbit spaces shows that certain decomposition spaces defined using ``exotic, non-classical'' coverings are of interest.
 This further increases the need for a general, comprehensive framework for such embeddings.

 Next, we fix the notations used in the remainder of the paper.
-Most of these notational conventions are standard and are only given here to fix e.g.\@ the exact normalization of the Fourier transform which we use.
-There are, however, some non-standard notations which are crucial in the remainder of the paper, namely the \textbf{upper/lower (signed) conjugate exponents} $p^{\triangle},p^{\triangledown}$ and $p^{\pm\triangle}$.
+Most of these notational conventions are standard and are only given here to fix for instance the exact normalization of the Fourier transform which we use.
+There are, however, some non-standard notations which are crucial in the remainder of the paper, namely the \textbf{upper/lower (signed) conjugate exponents} $\UpperExpo p,\LowerExpo p$, and $\SignedUpperExpo p$.

 Having introduced our notation, we give a quick overview of the results obtained in this paper, including a brief overview over the most important notions that are needed to formulate these results.

 Finally, we close the introduction with an explanation of the general structure of the paper.